YairMZ/LDPC/docs/ldpc_overview/belief_propagation.md

 ---

 # Message Passing
-The algorithm is an iterative algorithm which conceptually “passes messages” between nearest neighbor nodes of a Tanner graph.
-Each node passes only **extrinsic** information, i.e. each node processes all relevant information gathered from other nodes and possibly the channel sample, but when passing a message to a specific node, it uses information only from **other** nodes.
-Recalling the [Tanner graph](./representation.md#tanner-graph) representation of the code, messages can either be passed from variable nods to check nodes or the other way around.
+The algorithm is an iterative algorithm that conceptually "passes messages" between nearest-neighbor nodes of a Tanner graph.
+Each node passes only **extrinsic** information, i.e., each node processes all relevant information gathered from other nodes and possibly the channel sample.
+Still, when passing a message to a specific node, the sender uses information only from **other** nodes.
+Recalling the [Tanner graph](./representation.md#tanner-graph) representation of the code, messages can either be passed from variable nodes to check nodes or the other way around.

 ## Passing Up
 Message passing from variable to check nodes is referred to as passing *up* (denoted $m_{\uparrow ij}$).
 The information